flatgeobuf/flatgeobuf/README.md

 ### Why am I not getting expected performance in GDAL?

 Default behaviour is to assume untrusted data and verify buffer integrity for safety.
 If you have trusted data and want maximum performance make sure to set the open option VERIFY_BUFFERS to NO.

+### What about vector tiles?

+FlatGeobuf does not aim to compete with vector tiles.
+Vector tiles are great for rendering but they are relatively expensive to create and is a lossy format, where as FlatGeobuf is lossless and very fast to write especially if a spatial index is not needed.